stellio-hub/stellio-docs/docs/TROUBLESHOOT.md

   "instance": "/ngsi-ld/v1/entityOperations/**"
 }
 ```
-The endpoint behind `/ngsi-ld/v1/entityOperations` only accepts a list of entities.
+The endpoints behind `/ngsi-ld/v1/entityOperations` only accept a list of entities.

 You can solve it by sending a list of one entity